-Command Explanation Delete The $Edit > Delete$ command (keyboard shortcut: \boxed{Del}) deletes the contents of all the currently selected cells.
-Cut The Edit > Cut command (keyboard shortcut: $Ctrl(X)$) cuts the contents of the selected cells and holds them in the clipboard.

-Copy The Edit > Copy command (keyboard shortcut: Ctrl C) copies the contents of the selected cells into the clipboard.

-Paste The Edit > Paste command (keyboard shortcut: \Box tr] \forall) inserts the contents of the clipboard.
+Command Explanation Delete The Edit > Delete command (keyboard shortcut: Del) deletes the contents of all the currently selected cells.
+Cut The Edit > Cut command (keyboard shortcut: $\boxed{Ctrl}$ ) cuts the contents of the selected cells and holds them in the clipboard. Сору The Edit > Copy command (keyboard shortcut: CtrlC) copies the contents of the selected cells into the clipboard.
+Paste The Edit > Paste command (keyboard shortcut: $Ctrl V$ ) inserts the contents of the clipboard.
 Before using this command, position the text cursor in the desired cell.

 Note: Notice that these commands apply only to the contents of the cells.
 So, when you select some cells and invoke, for example, the Edit > Delete command, only the contents of the cells are removed while the cells themselves remain as they were.
+To find out how to delete entire table cells (including their content), see the next section.